raquelclare/burger/README.md

 ### Overview

 In this assignment, I created a web application using MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Utilizing the MVC design pattern, I used Node and MySQL to query and route data, and Handlebars to generate the HTML.
+Styling by using Materialize.

 ### What its about